Fields generated by points on superelliptic curves: Introduction

 \item The improved exponent in \eqref{eq:final_improved} takes effect when we have good enough asymptotic upper bounds for $N_n(X)$.
 The bound of Lemke Oliver--Thorne \cite[Theorem 1.1]{LOT_upper} suffices when $n$ is taken to be large.
-We discuss how large $n$ must be for \eqref{eq:final_improved} to be known to hold in Section \ref{sec:improve}, see Figure \ref{fig:improved_bound}.
+We discuss for which $n$ the bound $N_{n,C}(X) \gg X^{\delta_n'}$ is known to hold in Section \ref{sec:improve}; see Figure \ref{fig:improved_bound}.